wp-repository/wpmu-plugin-stats/readme.txt

 == Installation ==

 1. Place the cets\_plugin\_info.php file and directory in the wp-content/mu-plugins folder.
-1. Go to site admin -> Plugin Stats to view information.
+1. In 3.0, go to site admin -> Plugin Stats to view information.
+1. In 3.1+, go to network admin -> Plugins -> Plugin Stats to view information.

 == Screenshots ==